 My first encounter with a female archaeologist was when I discovered the Amelia Peabody series by Elizabeth Peters, which recounts the adventures of the fictional Egyptologists and archaeologists Amelia Peabody, her husband Radcliffe Emerson, and their extended family.
 Amelia is based on Amelia Edwards, English novelist, journalist, traveler and Egyptologist, who advocated for researching and preserving ancient monuments and relics from being destroyed by modernization and tourism.
-Continue reading Gertrude Caton-Thomas
+Continue reading Gertrude Caton Thompson

 A reason to remember Tain in North East Scotland is Dr Elizabeth Ross.
 She wasn’t born there, as her banker father worked in London at the time of her birth, but the family came from the Ross- shire town, and returned after his death.
 But except for a small plaque in Tain’s St Duthus Church she is almost forgotten.
 Interestingly this is NOT the case in Serbia.
 Each year she is commemorated in a ceremony attended by Serbian high ranking dignitaries and many thousands of people.
 It is a huge celebration.
 Continue reading Dr Elizabeth Ross